KippAD/html-css-project/README.md

 - Allow users to easily find a schedule of appearances and events so that the business can be easily located.

-- Build an organized point of contact between the customer and the business by including a contact form for enquiries rather than relying on social media.
+- Build an easy point of contact between the customer and the business by including a contact form for enquiries rather than relying on social media.

 ### **Target Audience**
 The main demographic of the target audience falls into two categories: